GregDoming/AlexaNameAnalyzer/README.md

 If you would like to use TravisCi you will need to encrypt the access keys to AWS.
 Email me for code/instructions.

+Now uploading lambda file configuration when Lambda function is uploaded so settings no longer get reset.

 Some features I would like to add:

 DynamoDB testing,